 You can also choose a lower plan and limit everyone in the family.
-If you’re spending $50 per phone for data charges (Internet), get rid of it.
+If you spend $50 per phone for data charges (Internet), get rid of it.

 If you have a plan that gives you unlimited texts and calls, then switch to one that costs less and gives you less (just make sure everyone understands how many minutes they get).

 Do you order the local newspaper to be delivered to your home each day?
 Do you really need it, or can you watch the news or read it online?
-If you let go, you can shave about $40 a month off your bills.
-Maybe it’s not the newspaper but any other subscription that is coming to your home.
+You can shave about $40 a month off your bills if you let go.
+Maybe it’s not the newspaper but any other subscription coming to your home.